7 Credit Score and Bankruptcy Myths Debunked

 bankruptcy myths

 Many people understand that when you file for bankruptcy, it does a lot of damage to your credit score.
-In fact, it could cause it to drop over 200 points.
+It could cause it to drop over 200 points.
 Although this is true, there are still many myths surrounding bankruptcy and the exact damage it does to your credit score.
 If you’re considering bankruptcy, you must understand exactly how your credit score is going to be affected.
 For this reason, the biggest myths surrounding bankruptcy and credit scores, and the truths behind them, are below.

-A Good Credit Score Before Bankruptcy Means a Better Score After
+Myth #1: A Good Credit Score Before Bankruptcy Means a Better Score After

-A Bankruptcy Remains on Your Credit Report for 10 Years
+Myth #2: A Bankruptcy Remains on Your Credit Report for 10 Years

-When people talk about a bankruptcy appearing on their credit report, they think it will remain on their report for 10 years.
+When people talk about bankruptcy appearing on their credit report, they think it will remain on their report for 10 years.
 They also believe there are no exceptions to this.
 The truth is, only a Chapter 7 bankruptcy remains on your credit report for 10 years.
-Any other form of bankruptcy, including Chapter 13, only remain on a credit report for seven years.
+Any other form of bankruptcy, including Chapter 13, only remains on a credit report for seven years.

-Your Credit Is Ruined While the Bankruptcy Remains on Your Report
+Myth #3: Your Credit Is Ruined While the Bankruptcy Remains on Your Report

 Immediately after filing for bankruptcy, you will likely see your credit score plummet.
 Sometimes, though, it’s possible to rebuild your credit in just a year or two.
 In as little as a few years, a major credit reporting agency, such as TransUnion, may start scoring you better.